top of page

 Another way to celebrate Halloween in Salem MA is just by roaming the streets.
 The Salem Witch Trials Memorial is a great starting point; while wandering around, you’ll stumble upon Halloween stores, spooky cafes, haunted restaurants, and more.
 This was our plan, and it turned out to be great fun.
 We found tons of monuments and learned a lot about Salem by reading all the historical signs we could find.

 At night, the city comes to life, and the people pour into the streets.
 The drinks and dr*gs come out, but don’t worry.
 If that’s not your thing, it’s very easy to avoid.
 Everyone is here to have a great, spooky time!
-(FYI: If you’re a people watcher, you will be in heaven spending Halloween in Salem MA).
+(FYI: If you’re a people watcher, you will be in heaven spending Halloween in Salem).
 Just be prepared for very large crowds.

 Salem Massachusetts Halloween